sigasi/sigasi_insights/tech/vhdl-assert-and-report.md

 report "this is a serious message" severity warning;
 ```

-If the `severity_level` clause is omitted in a report statement it is implicitly assumed to be `NOTE`.
+If the `severity_level` clause is omitted in a report statement it is implicitly assumed to be `note`.
 Report statements are _sequential_ statements.
 This means they can only be in sequential regions, like inside the statements part of  process or a procedure.
 They can not be by themselves in an architecture.

 ```vhdl